rdilip/picomap/README.md

 ---

 ## 🧰 Tips
 - All arrays must share the same dtype and trailing dimensions.
+- The first dimension can be ragged across the dataset (i.e., you can have sequences with shapes `(*, d1, d2, ..., dn)`).
 - Use `load(i, copy=True)` to materialize a slice if you need to modify it.
 - You can safely share `.dat` files between processes (read-only).
 ---